Invisible E-commerce Profit Killers & How to Fix Them

 14 orphaned products

-That’s 713 ways you are losing money without knowing.
+That’s 713 ways we are losing money without knowing.

 Think of the crawler like an ultra-patient shopper: